Xenophobia and racism related to the COVID-19 pandemic: Ontario

 In the Greater Toronto Area, Chinese restaurants have reported a drop in sales of thirty to eighty percent.

 On 28 January 2020, nine thousand parents of a school district in the York Region, just north of Toronto signed a petition calling on the York Region District School Board to keep students whose family have visited China home from school for seventeen days, and that schools keep track of these students' travels and inform other parents so they could decide whether to pull their kids out of class.
 The York Region School Board rejected the petition, saying it could potentially stoke racism.

 In April 2020, Dipanjan Basu, a University of Waterloo engineering professor posted anti-Chinese messages on his personal Facebook account, for which he later apologized.

 In Markham, Ontario, police arrested an individual and charged an individual implicated in six assaults against Asian women.

 In another incident in Scarborough, a man was assaulted while ordering food.
 Anti-Asian statements were uttered by the attacker.
-Police are investigating this as a hate-motivated assault.
+Police investigated this as a hate-motivated assault.